SVafadar69/ParkingCounter/ReadME.md

 To run the repository, simply clone the project, and then run the carCounter.py file.

 How the project works:
 Parking spaces with cars in their lots will have red bounding boxes around them.
-As cars have larger non-zero quantities than empty parking lots, their bounding boxes will have higher pixel counts.
+As cars have larger non-zero quantities than empty parking lots, their bounding boxes will have higher pixel counts, and are able to be identified throught these higher pixel counts.